China authorities arrest 2 for smashing shortcut through Great Wall with excavator

 The wall was subsequently abandoned and plundered for bricks and stones by local villagers, only to be revived by the Communist government as a symbol of patriotism, mass mobilization and resistance to outside pressure.

 The Youyu County government said the arrests were made after a report of the breach was received on August 24.
-It said the two men were in custody with further legal action pending.
+It said the two suspects were in custody with further legal action pending.

 In its citation of the the Great Wall, UNESCO described it as reflecting the “collision and exchanges between agricultural civilizations and nomadic civilizations in ancient China.”

-Note: This article has been corrected to remove inaccurate references to “two men.”